mbraihan/Pill_Image_Recognition/README.md

 ## Dataset

-The dataset used can be downloaded here - [Click to Download](https://drive.google.com/drive/folders/10r35ndh4LeOV5s_Rp0MscGUJt1SUfK1A?usp=sharing)
+The dataset used can be downloaded from here - [Click to Download](https://drive.google.com/drive/folders/10r35ndh4LeOV5s_Rp0MscGUJt1SUfK1A?usp=sharing)

 ## Model